nimgo/PokemonUnity/README.md

   </p>
 </p>

-Pokémon Unity was in development for about a year before I could not continue working on the project.
-Rather than let it die, I released the source as is.
+"Pokémon Unity was in development for about a year before I could not continue working on the project.
+Rather than let it die, I released the source as is." - Lucas.

 I have changed a lot of code that was either unused (most unused assets were removed) or were obsolete.
-There can be a lot of conflicts if you're looking forward to using this branch as a framework rather than the master branch.
-Please be aware that some features in this branch are incomplete.
+There can be a lot of conflicts if you're looking forward to using this branch as a framework rather than the test-project branch.
+Please be aware that some features in this branch are incomplete (the features in the test-project branch is being tracked and monitored by the build status).

-I strongly recommend that you use the master branch as a base rather than the develop branch.
-This branch is entirely experimental and has the possibility of breaking your fangame or other project.
+I strongly recommend that you use the master branch as a base rather than the test-project branch.
+This branch is entirely experimental and the process of being completely redone all over -- possibility of breaking your fangame or other project.

 ## Demo and Downloads